641i130/keeb/README.md

 # keeb
-Keyboard firmware for my keebs (Dactyl Keyboard, and a 5x5 Numpad matrix)
+Keyboard firmware for my keebs (Dactyl Keyboard (sadly split completly no serial connection :( ), and a 5x5 Numpad matrix)